fermented dill pickles

 • If you are just getting started with fermenting, any glass jar and lid will do.
 However, you will need to open it everyday to let out some air.

-• I highly recommend using a glass airlock jar or a Polish stone fermenting crock for larger batches.
+• What is the best equipment to use for fermenting vegetables?
+I highly recommend using a glass airlock jar or a Polish stone fermenting crock for larger batches.

-• The rate at which your cucumbers ferment will depend on the temperature of your home.
+• How long will vegetables take to ferment?
+The rate at which your cucumbers ferment will depend on the temperature of your home.
 Warmer temperatures cause fermentation to happen faster.

 Some of our links are affiliate links, which means if you click and buy, I earn a small commission.
 The price is the same for you, though.
 Thank you!